Mute ads on websites that partner with Google

 - Advertisers: No longer pay to show ads to people who aren't interested

-- Publishers: More relevant ads for users, higher user satisfaction with their site experience, and greater user engagement
+- Publishers: More relevant ads for users, higher site satisfaction, and greater user engagement

 To mute an ad, users: